-(2) Notification of a Change of an Item on the Residence Card Other than the Place of Residence (Article 19-10 of the Immigration Control Act)
+B. Notification of a Change of an Item on the Residence Card Other than the Place of Residence (Article 19-10 of the Immigration Control Act)

-In cases of a change in the name, date of birth, gender or nationality/region, the mid to long-term resident is required to submit a notification of change to the Minister of Justice in accordance with the procedures provided for by the Ordinance of the Ministry of Justice at the regional immigration office within 14 days of the date of the change.
+If a change occurs in the name, date of birth, gender or nationality/region, the mid to long-term resident is required to give notification of the change to the Minister of Justice through the regional immigration bureau within 14 days of the occurrence of the change.